pseudonym117/Riot-Watcher/README.md

 ## Changelog

+###v1.2.3 - 12/31/2014
+Fixed bug/undocumented feature when getting a single summoner with space in the name.
+Also added static method `RiotWatched.sanitize_name(name)` for stripping special characters from summoner names.

 ###v1.2.2 - 12/22/2014
 Tiny changes, function signature of get_summoner changed, to get by ID the keyword is now `_id`, not `id`, tests updated to reflect this